gadenbuie/metathis/README.md

-1. For adding meta tags to blogdown sites, [Socialize your blogdown by Xavier A](https://xvrdm.github.io/2017/10/23/socialize-your-blogdown/) is an excelent resource and you can use metathis to help discover the tags you need while following the instructions in the article.
+1. For adding meta tags to blogdown sites, [Socialize your blogdown by Xavier A](https://xvrdm.github.io/2017/10/23/socialize-your-blogdown/) is an excellent resource and you can use metathis to help discover the tags you need while following the instructions in the article.